 Imagine you have logged into your Gmail account and you have received a suspicious email from your bank.
 The email is informing you about an unauthorized access to your account and is asking you to follow a link and provide your credentials to view the account access log.

-Since you are a smart guy, you know that this email is probably a phishing case.
+Since you are savvy, you know that this email is probably a phishing case.
 Even though you know that this is a scam, you are committed to help others, hence, you right click on the suspicious link and select the Scan with VirusTotal option from the context menu:

 This will open a new tab in the same browser window, such tab will show the report for the requested URL scan.
 Note that the scanning process will also download the file/site of the target link, so do not forget to click on the View downloaded file analysis link.